Very Special Neive

 Where to Eat

 Being Piedmont, anywhere you eat is going to be good and traditional.
-One of the restaurants I can really recommend though is the Aromatario.
-Try their tasting menu which allows you to sample a selection of local dishes accompanied by excellent Piedmont wine.
+One of the restaurants I can really recommend is Aromatario.
+Try their tasting menu, which allows you to sample a selection of local dishes accompanied by excellent Piedmont wine.

 Where to Stay